si-tacuisses/si-tacuisses.github.io/_slides/docker/docker_presentation.md

 ---

-## The 2 central concepts
+## Docker Jargon and central concepts

-  **Image** and **Container**
+- *docker* *engine* - builds and runs your Docker containers

+- *image* - the basis of containers

+- *container* - an instance of an image

 ---

-  - Image:
-    - Large files containing a frozen Linux instance
-    - i.e. an Snapshot of a machine you care about.

-  - Container:
-    - A running machine created from an Image
+- *docker-compose* - a tool for defining and running multi-container Docker applications

+- *docker* *swarm,* *kubernetes,* *mesos,* *...* - orchestration tools that help start containers on appropriate hosts and connect them together.

+- *registry* - a repository for images (note Docker provides a hosted "registry" called Docker Hub)

 ---

   - Image <-> Container
   - OOP: Class <-> Class instance
-  - OS: binary <-> Process (i.e. something with a `PID`)
+  - OS: binary <-> Process
+  - Does not create a copy!

 ## What is it good for?